 4- Before using ATM, confirm that you are at the right place and the machine supports your service.
 If it does not, then do not try to use the card.

 5- Do not use expired, reported or blocked card.
 Get a replacement card instead.

-6- If an ATM is faulty, the authorities display a note to alert the users.
-So, check for the displayed notices before using the cash machine.
+6- If an ATM is faulty or out of order, the authorities display a notice to alert the users.
+So, check for the notes on door, walls or machine before using it.

 7- Make sure to enter the correct PIN every time you use the ATM.
 If you have forgotten the PIN, call the service center and get it changed before using the card.